A-Olson8/Portfolio-2/README.md

 &nbsp;

 &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To Conclude, the FAA was able to ascertane that in September 2023, the most congested airpots across the board where New York (JFK), Chicago(Ord), Dallas/Fort Worth(DFW), Los Angeles(LAX), Las Vegas(LAS), and Boston(Bos).
-Furthermore, airlines with the highest number of delays where Southwest Airlines, Delta, American Airlines, and United Airlines.
-However, since these are larger airlines, their percentage of flights delayed was relatively low.
-The FAA will use this data for further consideration on how decrease delays.
+These airports may be overcongensted with antequated infastructure.
+As for airlines, the airliners with the highest number of carrier delays where Southwest, Delta, American, and United Airlines.
+However, since these are larger airlines, the percentage of their flights that had a carrier delay was relatively low.
+Large airlines that had a high percentage of their flights experience a carrier delay where JetBlue, Frontier, and Spirit Airlines.
+These airlines may have maintenance and personel issues that contribute to these delays The FAA will use this data for further consideration on how/where they can decrease delays.